RaniaBenchouiekh/professional-portfolio/README.md

 # professional-portfolio

 A modern, professional and responsive Portfolio.
-Created using HTML, CSS, SCSS, JavaScript.
+Created using HTML, CSS, and JavaScript.

 ## Screenshots